The guidance below provides suggestions on how to safeguard data to ensure personal and sensitive information is not released.

 - increasing a mapping area to cover more properties or occupants

 - reducing the frequency or timeliness of publication, so that it covers more events, is harder to identify a recent case, or does not reveal additional data such as time or date of an event

 - removing the final ‘octet’ on IP addresses to degrade the location data they contain

-- never publish spatial information at a household level.
+- not publish spatial information at a household level.

-When sharing data after safeguarding, any safeguarding actions that have been performed need to be described in data quality statements, to help users understand any limitations to or alterations of the data.
+When sharing data after safeguarding, any safeguarding actions that have been performed need to be described in the data quality statements, to help users understand any limitations to, or alterations of, the data.
 The safeguards should also be described in the metadata about the datasets.

 Ongoing monitoring is an important part of safeguarding processes.
-It's important to ensure that safeguarding risks and risk treatments are routinely and systematically reviewed, to keep pace with advances in technology and advances in re-identification processes, and to maintain alignment with best practice de-sensitisation practices and techniques.
+It's important to ensure that safeguarding risks and risk treatments are routinely and systematically reviewed, to keep pace with advances in technology and advances in re-identification processes, and to maintain alignment with de-sensitisation best practice

 To build good governance around safeguarding, establish protection processes such as:

 - clear responsibilities for authorising and overseeing the safeguarding process

 - monitoring processes, to ensure safeguarding techniques are applied correctly, effectively and consistently

 - procedures for identifying cases where data safeguarding is required